nemethconsulting/uw-rhs/docs/tut-update-winloss.md

 <a id="2"></a>
 ## Update the `winLossRatio` using curl

-1. Start with a `GET` call to the `teams` resource to retrieve your teams details, or review our [teams resource](res-teams.md) doc to find the required fields.
+1. Start with a `GET` call to the `teams` resource to retrieve your team's details, or review our [teams resource](res-teams.md) doc to find the required fields.

 2. Let's assume you are updating the `winLossRatio` for the Seattle Kraken (team `id` = 5) after losing their second game against the Calgary Flames (They won their first game).

+**Note** The `winLossRatio` field uses the format W-L-OTL where W is wins, L is losses, and OTL is overtime losses.

 After updating the `winLossRatio` field, send the following `PATCH` call:

 ```bash
 curl -X PATCH {base_url}/teams/5 \